What is a container?

 Machine learning applies algorithms to data and makes predictions based on patterns found in the data.
 Containers can make machine learning applications self-contained and easily scalable in any environment.

-To maximise the benefits of containers, consider complete solutions including container-optimised tools and services that help you achieve agility, security and scale.
+To maximize the benefits of containers, consider complete solutions including container-optimized tools and services that help you achieve agility, security, and scale.

 Running containers at scale requires orchestration and management of distributed, containerized applications via an orchestration platform such as Kubernetes.